lumen202/lumen202.github.io/README.md

 npm run preview
 ```

-CI Deploy
+CI / Deploy

-This repository contains a GitHub Actions workflow at `.github/workflows/pages.yml` that builds the site and deploys to GitHub Pages on pushes to `main`.

-Because this is a user/organization site (`lumen202.github.io`), deployment will publish to `https://lumen202.github.io` once the workflow completes.
-Confirm Pages settings in the repository Settings if you need to adjust branches or a custom domain.
+This repository can be built and deployed using any CI provider that runs `npm ci` and `npm run build`.
+For GitHub Pages you can either build locally and push the `dist/` folder to the publishing branch, or add a CI workflow that runs the build and publishes the `dist/` directory.

 Optional: Custom domain